Bedřich Smetana: Illness and death

 Smetana's funeral took place on 15 May, at the Týn Church in Prague's Old Town.
 The subsequent procession to the Vyšehrad Cemetery was led by members of the Hlahol, bearing torches, and was followed by a large crowd.
 The grave later became a place of pilgrimage for musical visitors to Prague.
 On the funeral evening, a scheduled performance of The Bartered Bride at the National Theatre was allowed to proceed, the stage draped with black cloth as a mark of respect.

 Smetana was survived by Bettina, their daughters Zdeňka and Božena, and by Žofie.
 None of them played any significant role in Smetana's musical life.
 Bettina lived until 1908; Žofie, who had married Josef Schwarz in 1874, predeceased her stepmother, dying in 1902.
 The younger daughters eventually married, living out their lives away from the public eye.
 A permanent memorial to Smetana's life and work is the Bedřich Smetana Museum in Prague, founded in 1926 within the Charles University's Institute for Musicology.
 In 1936 the museum moved to the former Waterworks building on the banks of the Vltava, and since 1976 has been part of the Czech Museum of Music.

-The asteroid 2047 Smetana was named in his honour.